Majors (English & PWR)

-Studies in English include literature, language and writing, as well as the practice of literary criticism and analysis, creative writing, rhetoric and the teaching of English in secondary schools.
-The English curriculum encourages majors to follow their talents and interests by focusing their studies in one of four distinct concentrations: literature, professional writing and rhetoric, creative writing or English teacher licensure.
-Additional options include double concentrations in the major and minors in literature and creative writing, along with interdisciplinary minors in professional writing and multimedia authoring.
-Students interested in the major have many opportunities to enrich their studies through internships, undergraduate research, study abroad, residential-learning, student-run publications and organizations.
+The English curriculum encourages majors to follow their talents and interests by focusing their studies in one of three designated concentrations: literature, creative writing, and English teacher licensure.
+An additional, self-designed concentration enables students with other disciplinary interests —such as literacy studies, TESOL, and composition studies—to construct a focused program to pursue them under the guidance of faculty with expertise in that area.
+Options include double concentrations within the major, minors in literature and creative writing, and interdisciplinary minors in professional writing and multimedia authoring.
+Student may also double-major in English and Professional Writing and Rhetoric.
+English major have many opportunities to enrich their studies through internships, undergraduate research, study abroad, residential-learning, student-run publications and organizations.

-A Bachelor of Arts degree with a major in English, Teaching Licensure concentration requires 84 semester hours.
+A Bachelor of Arts degree with a major in English, Self-Designed concentration, requires 44 semester hours.

-Students are encouraged to pursue a double concentration, either to combine liberal arts and pre-professional training (creative writing/professional writing or literature/professional writing) or to study the interconnectedness of writing and reading (literature/creative writing).
+Students are encouraged to pursue a double concentration or a double major, either to combine liberal arts and pre-professional training (creative writing/professional writing or literature/professional writing) or to study the interconnectedness of writing and reading (literature/creative writing).
 Completing a dual concentration in English requires a capstone experience in each concentration.
 For more information, see your English major advisor or the English department chair.

 Elon’s English department offers two minors in literature and creative writing.